DamiPayne/RNN-from-scratch/README.md

 # Recurrent Neural Network built from scratch
-Creating a recurrent neural network (RNN) in python with only Numpy
+Creating a recurrent neural network (RNN) in python using only Numpy

 ## Dependencies
 Numpy